Resources

 The decline of Basic Education

-Since the Free Senior High School policy in 2016, basic education has been overlooked.
-With underpaid teachers, overcrowded classrooms, and a lack of resources, the foundation of learning is breaking down.
+Since the introduction of the Free Senior High School policy in 2016, basic education has received less attention and investment.
+Underpaid teachers, overcrowded classrooms, and limited resources have placed increasing strain on the foundations of learning.

 Children Protection Awareness Survey